eerimoq/pictools/docs/index.rst

 .. code-block:: text

-   > pic32tools --port /dev/arduino programmer_ping
+   > pictools --port /dev/arduino programmer_ping
    Programmer is alive.

-Ping the PIC32
+Ping the PIC
 --------------

-Test if the PIC32 is alive and executing the RAM application.
+Test if the PIC is alive and executing the RAM application.

 .. code-block:: text

-   > pic32tools --port /dev/arduino ping
+   > pictools --port /dev/arduino ping
    Programmer is alive.
-   PIC32 is alive.
+   PIC is alive.

 Similar projects
 ================

-There are a bunch of projects similar to PIC32 tools.
+There are a bunch of projects similar to `PIC tools`.
 Here are a few of them:

 - https://github.com/WallaceIT/picberry